lennart-benschop/arturo/documents/kernel.md

 ### Keyboard Handler

-The standard keyboard manager can be disabled using ARTURO_PROCESS_KEYS which is 1 by default.
+The standard keyboard manager can be disabled using *ARTURO_PROCESS_KEYS* which is 1 by default.
 Setting this to zero means that the developer will have to provide his or her own *USBKeyboardEvent()* handler which will be sent key transitions asynchronously.

+### Mono Sound

+The sound can be set to function as a single channel using *ARTURO_MONO_SOUND* which is 0 by default, when non-zero the RP2040PC stereo channels are combined into a single channel.

 ## Console support